-The story of Berlin street art goes back to the 80’s before the dreadful Wall had fallen.
-Imagine the surprise of the handful of East Berliners who managed to cross the border into West Berlin, when the first thing that met them were big bubbly letters, spelling out words in German, Englis, and French.
+The story of Berlin street art goes back to the 80s before the dreadful Wall had fallen.
+Imagine the surprise of the handful of East Berliners who managed to cross the border into West Berlin, when the first thing that met them was big bubbly letters, spelling out words in German, Englis, and French.
 There were fiery political slogans on the situation in Germany and all across the world, either sprayed or carved on concrete surfaces.
-Inspirational words like “God Ble$$,” “Death to Tyrants.” etc filled every inch of wall and they immediately spelled freedom to them; freedom of speech, freedom of choosing political affiliations and most importantly, the freedom of being your own person without any fear.
-As far as their eyes could see, every inch of wall was covered with layer upon layer of zest, life, and color.
+Inspirational words like “God Ble$$,” “Death to Tyrants.” etc filled every inch of the wall and they immediately spelled freedom to them; freedom of speech, freedom of choosing political affiliations, and most importantly, the freedom of being your own person without any fear.
+As far as their eyes could see, every inch of the wall was covered with layer upon layer of zest, life, and color.
 It was a sight to behold, beautiful and welcoming, though this was not the case in the ’60s.
 During that era, lonely abandoned buildings, broken-down streets, and piles of rubble filled the immediate areas around the Wall and they were painful reminders of the horrible World War II.

-Berlin street art changed painful WW II reminders into pieces of expression
+Berlin street art changed painful WW II reminders

 Berlin is the mecca of street and urban art

 Today the German capital city is considered to be the Mecca of such creativity.
-Urban art and street art in Berlin is found in its every part and they are not only splashed on screens, facades, doorways, and walls.
+Urban art and street art in Berlin are found in every part and they are not only splashed on screens, facades, doorways, and walls.
 Even the corners of houses, bridge piers, and the roadside are adorned with some kind of creative spray and it is great fun to explore around, looking for them.
 Offbeat forms of art such as urban knitting and guerrilla gardening are also a part of the brigade and Berlin’s cityscape is an excitingly colourful tapestry.
 Berlin street art is now famous all over the world and many talented artists such as El Bocho, XOOOOX and Evol live and work here.
 Even the great Banksy has left his mark in Berlin.

 Making money out of Berlin street art

 Interestingly, unknown to many Berlin street art is not just about freedom of expression and creativity, but it is also a big industry in itself.
-Though not really legal, Berlin’s title of UNESCO’s City of Design has kept the local civic authorities from doing much to change to the supposedly most “bombed” city in Europe.
+Though not really legal, Berlin’s title of UNESCO’s City of Design has kept the local civic authorities from doing much to change the supposedly most “bombed” city in Europe.
 Statistics prove that Berlin’s graffiti attracts tourists, and the tourists bring money which is much required by the city deep in debt.

 Berlin street art guide